6 Remarkably Simple and Powerful 'Me Time' Ideas for Busy Moms

 I can hear my child crying.
-My husband is babysitting so I could relax and spend a few minutes indulging my secret wishes and desires: shower on my own or lie on the floor looking at the ceiling.
+My husband is babysitting so I could relax and spend a few minutes indulging my secret wishes and desires which include shower on my own and lie on the floor looking at the ceiling.
 Bliss.

 Why, then, instead of enjoying my free time, I am listening intently and trying to decipher my child’s cry?
 Is she hungry?
 Might she be in pain?

 Wait a minute!
 I am off!
 I am officially off duty for another...
 2 minutes.
 Back to Zen.

 If it does, then you’ll know that it's not easy for a mom to switch off.

 A burn out amongst mothers is higher than amongst corporate office workers.- Motherly

 As mums, we have our default setting on our children’s needs.
 Especially when they seem in distress.

 Our brain is hard-wired to hear them at night when our husbands are snoring louder than the kids are crying.

 We can tell when they are hungry or grumpy for no reason.